 Counter cart abandonment by creating urgency

 If the visitors fear missing a bargain, they will probably be more likely to complete their order.
 A simple way to create urgency is to add a dynamic countdown on the product page and every step of the funnel.
 This multipage personalization is easy to create using AB Tasty’s countdown plugin: it doesn’t require any extra development costs, especially if the countdown is based on context and only added for a period like sales.
-One of our clients, Carrefour, added a countdown during Black Friday to create urgency.
-You can read the entire case to understand how they did it.

 Making money out of “tourists” by showing ads